 How does it work ?

-Each time our maintenance scripts spot an unauthorised plugin, it will be systematically deactivated from your installation with no possibility to reactivate it.
+Each time our maintenance scripts spot an unauthorized plugin, it will be systematically deactivated from your installation with no possibility to reactivate it.

 Which Plugins aren’t allowed ?